BDC Hamburger Icon

 5. Building brand trust

 Brand trust spawns naturally from a good business partnership.
-When companies see you work well with others and generate profit from it, they will be more willing to help out and support your business too.
+When companies see you work well with others and generate profit from it, they will be more willing to help out and support your business, too.
 It’s all part of creating a healthy, stable and productive business network.
-You want to develop positive relationships with everyone, and partnerships help you meet and work with new people who can potentially help you grow your business when you need it most.
-Additionally, consumers may trust your brand more if you partner with a company they already trust.

 What are examples of strategic partnerships?

 Many top companies engage in strategic partnerships on a regular basis.
-While your business is no doubt smaller than the ones cited below, these examples are great for inspiration.
+While your business is no doubt smaller than most of the ones cited below, these examples are great for inspiration.
 Consider how you could apply similar arrangements at your own company.

 Sherwin-Williams and Pottery Barn

 This strategic partnership benefited both parties by appealing to customers interested in home improvement projects.
 On the Pottery Barn website, users were able to coordinate Sherwin-Williams paint colors with the available Pottery Barn furniture pieces.
-The site also linked to a blog with DIY tips for painting projects.
+The site also linked to a blog with do-it-yourself tips for painting projects.

 Spotify and Uber